histeriks/hardening-cabbage/README.md

 # CABBAGE
-# originally jshielder, butchered & reassembled by histerix!
+# ex jshielder, butchered & reassembled for lazy brethern!
-# dark art of managing servers by doing nothing - CIS compliant Ubuntu hardening without moving a pinky! work smart, not hard!
+# dark art of achieving plenty while doing nothing - CIS compliant Ubuntu without moving a pinky!

 To use Cabbage, log in into your VPS as root, and type: